sambhav-v01/Responsive-Calculator/README.md

-# Responsive-Calculator developed using basics of HTML, CSS
+# Responsive-Calculator developed using basics of HTML, CSS and JavaScript